Mudassar045/iexSmix/README.md

 - Maps can be used to group different fields together in a single structure.
 - Structs are special kind of maps that allow you to define data abstractions related to a module.
 - Polymorphism can be implemented with protocols.
 A protocol defines an interface that is used by the generic logic.
 You can then provide specific protocol implementations for a data type.

+# The Platform

+## Chapter 5.
+Concurrency Primitives

+This chapter covers

+- Understanding BEAM concurrency principles
+- Working with processes
+- Working with stateful server processes
+- Runtime considerations

+### Concurrency Principles

+To make your system highly available, you have to tackle following challenges:

+- Minimize, isolate, and recover from the effects of runtime errors (`fault tolerance`).
+- Handle a load increase by adding more hardware resources without changing or redeploying the code (`scalability`).
+- Run your system on multiple machines so that others can take over if one machine crashes(`distribution`)